 Consider the surfaces that will be touched during the activity, consider using an easy to wipe surface or using a towel that can be thoroughly washed afterwards.

 Consider less risky sexual activities such as mutual masturbation.
 Sexual activity with less close contact will reduce the risk of some infections.

 Continue to practice safer sex, whether it is through using condoms, PrEP, or both.
 Using condoms and lube is as important as ever in protecting you and your partner(s).
 We’re providing free postal condoms and lube to Greater Manchester residents, which you can order here.

 6. Avoid spit

-As the virus is thought to be passed on through saliva, avoid sexual activity that exchanges saliva such as kissing and spit play.
-Try to avoid oral sex, or reduce the risk by using barrier protection such as a condom or internal condom for oral sex.
+Some infections are passed on saliva or by skin to skin contact.
+To reduce this risk, avoid sexual activity that exchanges saliva such as kissing and spit play.
+Try to avoid oral sex, or reduce the risk by using barrier protection such as a condom, internal condom or dental dam for oral sex.

 7. Shit talk

-As it is thought the virus transmits through faeces, anal sex and in particular rimming increases your risk.
+Some infections can be passed on through faeces, including Shigella.
+For these infections, anal sex and in particular rimming increases your risk.
 If you do have anal sex, the receptive partner should thoroughly douche beforehand.
 You could use a dental dam when rimming as a barrier between you and your partner.